Understanding Deep Representation Learning via Layerwise Feature Compression and Discrimination: Introduction

 \paragraph{Organization.} The rest of the paper is organized as follows.
-In \Cref{sec:prelim}, we introduce the basic settings of our problem.
-In \Cref{sec:main}, we describe the main result of our work and discuss its implications, with proofs provided in Section \ref{sec:proof} in the appendix.
-In \Cref{subsec:prior-arts}, we discuss the relationship of our results to related works.
-In \Cref{sec:exp}, we verify our theoretical claims and investigate nonlinear networks via numerical experiments.
-Finally, we draw a conclusion and discuss future directions in \Cref{sec:conclusion}.
+In \Cref{sec:prelim}, we introduce the basic problem setup.
+In \Cref{sec:main}, we present the main results and discuss their implications, with proofs provided in Section \ref{sec:proof} in the appendix.
+In \Cref{subsec:prior-arts}, we discuss the connections of our results to related works.
+In \Cref{sec:exp}, we validate our theoretical claims and investigate nonlinear networks through numerical experiments.
+Finally, we conclude and discuss future directions in \Cref{sec:conclusion}.
 We defer all the auxiliary technical results to the appendix.